yanivpaz/certifications/hashicorp-vault.md

+##  Components
+- api
+- storage backend
+- components - audit , acl  , token store etc.
+- barrier ( seal ) on all the components

 ##  Backend
-official backends are consul and file
+official storage backends are consul and file

 ## Secrets